Young Man Kang

-Young Man Kang (born April 6, 1966 in South Chungcheong, South Korea) is a Korean filmmaker based in Los Angeles, California, United States.
+Young Man Kang (born April 6, 1966, in South Chungcheong, South Korea) is a South Korean filmmaker based in Los Angeles, California, United States.
 Kang directed and produced The Last Eve (2005), Soap Girl (2002), Cupid's Mistake (2001) and Kimchi Warrior (2009).
 He is the director and founder of Seoul Webfest.

 Early life

 Young Man Kang studied fine arts at Hong-ik University in Seoul, Korea.
 In 1994, Kang moved to New York City where he studied film at the New School.
 In 1996, Kang moved to Los Angeles and began his film career working as a director for a television commercial production company.

 Career

 Between 2000 and 2010, Kang directed five feature films.
-His feature debut, Cupid's Mistake, was made with a budget of $980 USD and held screenings in Los Angeles and New York City.
+His feature debut, Cupid's Mistake, was made with a budget of US$980 and held screenings in Los Angeles and New York City.
 Cupid's Mistake's low budget earned Kang a Guinness World Records award for the lowest film budget on record.

 In 2013, Kang premiered the documentary Innocence Abandoned: Street Kids of Haiti at the Monaco Charity Film Festival.

 Kang created the animated web drama Kimchi Warrior in 2009 to help promote kimchi and taekwondo in entertainment.
 The animation uses a mix of 2D animation with Flash, Photoshop, and After Effects and includes a character designed by Christopher Nadolski.
 Kimchi Warrior won several awards at the Los Angeles Web Series Festival including Best Animation and Best Score.

 In 2019, Kang released the web series Lotte Haus with the support of the Wetzlar Lotte House in Germany and the Lotte World Tower in Seoul, South Korea.
 Lotte House is based on Johann Wolfgang von Goethe’s first novel, “The Sorrows of Young Werther”.
 Lotte Haus won the award for Best Branded Series at the British Web Awards in 2020 as well as several others at various festivals.

 Kang's production company, YMK Films, is located in Los Angeles, California.